NCAR/software-citation/pages/recommendation/provide-citation.md

 #### your software package’s web page or github repository should include language indicating how you would like attribution

 Provide a recommended citation on the software DOI’s landing page.
-Here is an actual example from the [unidata idv project](https://www.unidata.ucar.edu/software/idv/):
+Here is an actual example from the [unidata IDV project](https://www.unidata.ucar.edu/software/idv/):

 ![](/software-citation/assets/idv_citation_example.PNG)